liam-cafearo/vgs-dashboard/README.md

 - As a Area Manager for a retail store who wants to find out about video games sales, I'd like to know what year sold the most games
 - As a Area Manager for a retail store who wants to find out about video games sales, I'd like to see what platform the most games were sold on.
 - As a Area Manager for a retail store who wants to find out about video games sales, I'd like to see what genre sold the most games.
-- As a Area Manager for a retail store who wants to find out about video games sales, I'd like to see a map to visualise what countries the games were sold in.
+- As a Area Manager for a retail store who wants to find out about video games sales, I'd like to see a map to visualize what countries the games were sold in.

 ### Mockups